 La Mirada, CA 90638

-Alternate Medical Facility
+Urgent Care Alternate Medical Facility

 All work related injuries or illnesses must be reported to Human Resources as soon as possible along with the required injury/illness report.
 Illnesses such as cold or flu are not covered under workers' compensation and injuries or illnesses taking place on lunch periods may not be covered.
 If a work injury or illness requires more than simple first aid, workers' compensation paperwork must be completed as soon as possible.
 The reported information will enable the university to review the circumstances surrounding the injury/illness, take corrective action, and where required, report recordable injuries and illnesses to OSHA.

-Where a doctor determines that the injury requires time off work and/or a limitation of work activities, all documentation, including a release to return to work, should be submitted to the employee's supervisor and Human Resources.
+Where a workers' compensation doctor determines that the injury requires time off work and/or a limitation of work activities, all documentation, including a release to return to work, should be submitted to the employee's supervisor and Human Resources.

-Biola's workers' compensation insurance carrier pays all medical costs up to $10,000 for an accepted claim.
-If a work injury/illness causes an employee to miss more than three days of work, the workers' compensation insurance will pay two-thirds of the employee's average wage, subject to minimums and maximums set by state legislature, starting after the third day of missed work.
-Accrued sick, personal, or vacation time may be used to make up the remaining one-third of lost wages.
-If the employee is hospitalized or is disabled for more than 14 calendar days, the insurance carrier will pay lost wages starting on the first day.
+Biola's workers' compensation insurance carrier pays all medical costs up to $10,000 before a claim is accepted.
+In the State of California, there is a three-day waiting period for benefits other than medical to begin.
+If an accepted work injury/illness causes an employee to miss more than three days of work, the workers' compensation insurance will pay two-thirds of the employee's average wage, subject to minimums and maximums set by state legislature, starting after the third day of missed work.
+Accrued sick, personal, or vacation time shall be used to make up the remaining one-third of lost wages.
+If the employee is hospitalized or determined not able to return to work for more than 14 calendar days, the insurance carrier will pay lost wages starting on the first day.

 Workers' Compensation fraud is a felony.
-"Any person who makes or causes to be made any knowingly false or fraudulent materials statement or material representation for the purpose of obtaining or denying workers' compensation benefits or payments is guilty of a felony and may be punished by imprisonment in county jail for one year, or in state prison for up to five years, an/or fined up to $150,000 or double the value of the fraud (whichever is greater), and ordered to pay restitution for any medical evaluation or treatment."
+"Any person who makes or causes to be made any knowingly false or fraudulent materials statement or material representation for the purpose of obtaining or denying workers' compensation benefits or payments is guilty of a felony and may be punished by imprisonment in county jail for one year, or in state prison for up to five years, and/or fined up to $150,000 or double the value of the fraud (whichever is greater), and ordered to pay restitution for any medical evaluation or treatment."
 (Insurance Code Sec.
 1871.4)